-Tesla Roadster 2020: specs and on-sale date
+New Tesla Roadster 2022: specs and on-sale date

+And that’s just the ‘basic’ model; Musk has already indicated that there could be a version with even greater performance.
 Charging details have yet to be revealed, although it seems likely that the Roadster will feature the CCS compatibility and 200kW rapid-charging available on the Model 3.

 What’s also quite a surprise is that the car doesn’t a have a powered roof.
 Instead, the owner has to remove a section of the roof by hand, before stowing it inside the car.

 We’ve yet to see what the Roadster looks like inside, but Tesla has said the two-plus-two car will be powered by a three electric motors: one motor works on the front wheels, while the other two work on the rears, making this a four-wheel drive car with.

 Even more remarkable is that Tesla is claiming the new Roadster will return more than 600 miles of range from a 200kWh battery.
 For context, that's twice as much as anything ever seen in the Model S, Model X or Model 3.
 No electric production car has yet broken the 400-mile range barrier, let alone the 600-mile figure mooted by Tesla.

 Despite the expected production delay until 2022, the company has already been taking orders for the Roadster in the US.
 Prices for the basic version start at around £151,000, with a limited-edition Founders Series model costing just under £40,000 more.
 Tesla has been asking for a deposit in the region of £34,000.